 Poodle Exercise Needs

 Poodles are more athletic than many people would suppose, and exercise is an important component of their care.
-Whether you have a standard poodle or a miniature poodle, you just have to understand that they aren’t huskies, who must be given the opportunity to run to the horizon and back on a daily basis, but poodles do need the chance to run, jump, and play regularly.
+Whether you have a standard poodle or a miniature poodle, you just have to understand that they aren’t huskies, who must be given the opportunity to run to the horizon and back on a daily basis.
+But poodles do need the chance to run, jump, and play regularly.
 When it comes to daily exercise, you’ll want to mix long walks with playtime and other activities.

-If at all possible, you should give your poodle a chance to swim regularly, as this provides them with a low-impact form of exercise, and – most importantly – poodles usually love swimming.
+If at all possible, pet owners should give their poodles a chance to swim regularly, as this provides them with a low-impact form of exercise, and – most importantly – poodles usually love swimming.
 Poodles have fairly high energy levels, so you can expect these pups to be pretty active.

 Poodle Grooming Needs